awsdocs/amazon-route53-docs/doc_source/health-checks-tagging.md

 You can add tags to Amazon Route 53 health checks, which lets you give each health check a name that is more comprehensible than the health check ID\.
 These are the same tags that AWS Billing and Cost Management provides for organizing your AWS bill to reflect your own cost structure\.
 For more information about using tags for cost allocation, see [Use Cost Allocation Tags for Custom Billing Reports](http://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/allocation.html) in the *AWS Billing and Cost Management User Guide*\.

 Each tag consists of a key \(the name of the tag\) and a value, both of which you define\.
 When you add tags to a health check, we recommend that you add one tag for which the key is **Name** and the value is the name that you want to give to the health check\.
-The value of the **Name** tag appears in the list of health checks in the Amazon Route 53 console, which lets you readily distinguish health checks from one another\.
+The value of the **Name** tag appears in the list of health checks in the Route 53 console, which lets you readily distinguish health checks from one another\.
 You can view other tags in the console, but you need to select a health check to see tags other than the **Name** tag\.

 For more information about tags, see the following topics:

-+ To add, edit, or delete the **Name** tag when you add or edit health checks in the Amazon Route 53 console, see [Creating, Updating, and Deleting Health Checks](health-checks-creating-deleting.md)\.
++ To add, edit, or delete the **Name** tag when you add or edit health checks in the Route 53 console, see [Creating, Updating, and Deleting Health Checks](health-checks-creating-deleting.md)\.

-+ To add, edit, or delete tags for health checks and hosted zones by using the Amazon Route 53 API, see [ChangeTagsForResource](http://docs.aws.amazon.com/Route53/latest/APIReference/API_ChangeTagsForResource.html) in the *Amazon Route 53 API Reference*\.
++ To add, edit, or delete tags for health checks and hosted zones by using the Route 53 API, see [ChangeTagsForResource](http://docs.aws.amazon.com/Route53/latest/APIReference/API_ChangeTagsForResource.html) in the *Amazon Route 53 API Reference*\.

-+ For an overview of tagging Amazon Route 53 resources, see [Tagging Amazon Route 53 Resources](tagging-resources.md)\.
++ For an overview of tagging Route 53 resources, see [Tagging Amazon Route 53 Resources](tagging-resources.md)\.

 ## Tag Restrictions<a name="health-checks-tagging-restrictions"></a>